neoforged/Documentation/docs/resources/client/models/bakedmodel.md

 # Baked Models

 `BakedModel`s are the in-code representation of a shape with textures.
-They can be obtained from multiple sources, for example by calling `UnbakedModel#bake` (default model loader) or `IUnbakedGeometry#bake` ([custom model loaders][modelloader]).
+They can originate from multiple sources, for example from a call to `UnbakedModel#bake` (default model loader) or `IUnbakedGeometry#bake` ([custom model loaders][modelloader]).
 Some [block entity renderers][ber] also make use of baked models.
 There is no limit to how complex a model may be.

+Models are stored in the `ModelManager`, which can be accessed through `Minecraft.getInstance().modelManager`.
+Then, you can call `ModelManager#getModel` to get a certain model by its [`ResourceLocation`][rl] or [`ModelResourceLocation`][mrl].
+Mods will basically always reuse a model that was previously automatically loaded and baked.

 ## Methods of `BakedModel`